ChannceD/PowerShell-Users-/README.md

 # ⚡ Creating Users in Active Directory with PowerShell

-This lab demonstrates how to automate the creation of user accounts in Active Directory using a PowerShell script.
-This process is critical for IT administrators managing large organizations and needing to onboard multiple users efficiently.
+In part 2 of my Active Directory Lab, I demonstrate how to automate the creation of user accounts in Active Directory using a PowerShell script.

 ---